obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Sanctum.md

     - Monospace Font
 - **Headings**:
     - Heading Font
-    - Heading 1 Size
+    - Heading 1 Size: Changes the size of Heading 1 based on percentage.
-    - Heading 2 Size
+    - Heading 2 Size: Changes the size of Heading 2 based on percentage.
-    - Heading 3 Size
+    - Heading 3 Size: Changes the size of Heading 3 based on percentage.
-    - Heading 4 Size
+    - Heading 4 Size: Changes the size of Heading 4 based on percentage.
-    - Heading 5 Size
+    - Heading 5 Size: Changes the size of Heading 5 based on percentage.
-    - Heading 6 Size
+    - Heading 6 Size: Changes the size of Heading 6 based on percentage.

+**Features**:
+- Center Tables: Centers all tables in the note.
+- Alternate Dataview Tables: Alternates row colors for easier reading.
+- <hr> ("---") Options: For Edit Mode
+- Edit Mode Tasks: Makes filled tasks green and empty ones red, in Edit Mode.
+- Footnote Title: Places a lvl.2 heading before the Footnotes.
+- Wrap Note Titles: Displays the entire note title, even when the width is small.
+- Wrap Kanban Lanes: Makes Kanban Lanes wrap in multiple rows if needed.
+- **Sidenotes**:
+    - Sidenote Options: Left and right sidenote colors
+    - Inner Sidenote Options: Inner sidenote colors
+- **Relationship Lines**:
+    - Relationship Lines: Toggle relationship lines on lists
+    - Alternating Relationship Lines Colors: Toggle alternating relationship lines on lists.

 **Elements**:
+- Hide Frontmatter: This setting hides frontmatter in Preview Mode.
-- Status Bar on top
+- Status Bar on top: This setting moves the status bar to the top, but its buttons will stop working.
-- Tab Header Icon side padding
+- Tab Header Icon side padding: Changes tab header icons side padding.
 - **File Explorer**:
-    - File Explorer Relationship Lines
+    - File Explorer Relationship Lines: Adds hierarchy lines in File explorer.
-    - No File Icons
+    - No File Icons: Removes file icons from file explorer.
-    - No Folder Icons
+    - No Folder Icons: Removes file icons from file explorer.
-    - Show full titles
+    - Show full titles: Turns off trimming of folder and file titles.
 - **Scrollbars**:
-    - No Scrollbar in Global Search
+    - No Scrollbar in Global Search: Disables Scrollbars when displaying Global Search Results.
-    - No Scrollbar in Notes
+    - No Scrollbar in Notes: Disables Scrollbars in Notes.
-    - No Scrollbar in File Explorer
+    - No Scrollbar in File Explorer: Disables Scrollbars in File Explorer.
-    - No Scrollbar in Modal
+    - No Scrollbar in Modal: Disables Scrollbars in settings menus.

-**Features**:
-- Center Tables
-- Edit Mode Tasks
-- **Relationship Lines**:
-    - Relationship Lines
-    - Alternating Relationship Lines Colors

 **Advanced Options**:
-- No background blur
+- No background blur: This setting disables background blur on modals.
-- Disable animations
+- Disable animations: This setting disables animations and transitions.
-- Default icons
+- Default icons: Use default icons instead of the Sanctum set.